Universe (1994 video game)

-Universe is a graphic adventure game developed and published by Core Design for the Amiga, Amiga CD32 and DOS platforms in 1994.
+Universe is a graphic adventure game developed and published by Core Design for the Amiga, CD32, and MS-DOS in 1994.
 It was Core Design's second and last effort in the adventure game genre after Curse of Enchantia, of which it was originally planned to be a sequel.

 Universe is a space opera that tells the story of Boris, a young man who has been summoned from modern Earth to another universe, where he is destined to become its long forecast savior from evil.
 The game received mostly positive reviews.

 Gameplay

-Universe uses a point and click user interface.
-The player character is controlled via mouse and an icon based control bar that is accessible by pressing the right mouse button, which also pauses the game.
+Universe uses a point and click user interface to allow the player to control the game's protagonist with the mouse to move through various scenes and locations and interact with objects.
+When the right mouse button is clicked, an icon based control bar becomes accessible for which the player can decide on what actions to take, such as looking at items and picking up objects.
+Some commands require the player to denote what objects the character is carrying to use to accomplish the action - for example, to attack something, the player must click on the object that will be used to attack an object in the scene.
+The game's use of the control bar means players must be clear on what action commands they are using, as well as what objects they are interacting with.
+The game features some open exploration in places, as well as moments where the player must perform the right actions to proceed; failure to do so ends the game, forcing the player to either restart or reload from their last save game.